DrDBanner/inmanage/readme.md

 * **Efficient Backups**: Manages backups with custom settings.
 * **Docker Friendly**: Can be integrated in docker setups to deploy updates decoupled from webserver.
 * **Maintenance Management**: Handles maintenance mode, cache clearing, and more.
-* **Post-Update Tasks**: Includes data migration, optimization, and integrity checks.
+* **Post-Update Tasks**: Includes data migration, optimization, snappdf installation handling and integrity checks.

 ## Prerequisites